 In his new book, Doers: The Vital Few Who Get Things Done, Tom shows employers how to create a workplace where Doers flourish.
 He also shows Doers how to seek out an organization where their eagerness to succeed is recognized and rewarded.

-Calling upon three decades of experience Jones has created the Planning Wheel, which is a strategic model that provides leaders and followers with the continuity of direction and the clarity of purpose they both need in order to succeed.
+Calling upon three decades of experience Jones has created the Planning Wheel, which is a strategic management tool that provides Doers and the organizations that employ them with the continuity of direction and the clarity of purpose they both need in order to succeed.

-Tom holds a Doctoral degree in Organization and Leadership from The University of San Francisco.
+Tom holds a doctorate in Organization and Leadership from The University of San Francisco.
 He has lectured at six universities and currently teaches Principles of Management for the College of Business at California State University, Monterey Bay.